Chinory/pargv-lite/README.md

 3. **Object**: When set, enter a submodule.
 See Advanced / Module Option.
 3. **any**: When set, the old value will be overwritten by the new string value.

 `options.*.reset = []`  The external names to reset the option.
 When used, the value will be reset to the default.
-No arguments needed.
-This can be used to implement options such as `--no-*`, which has the advantage that you don't have to use a specific prefix.
+No argument needed.
+This can be used to implement options such as `--no-*`.

 `options._` The setting of extra arguments which returned by `opts._`.
 Its type also determined the behavior: